 The good news is though, that all you have to do is mix it up!
 If you’ve inadvertently fallen into a workout routine that doesn’t vary much – try new things!
 If you’re into cross fit, try an aerial yoga class!
 If you’re into Pilates, try something that asks you for speed and agility.
 If walking is all you can manage right now, vary the terrain, your speed, use walking poles or even wear a backpack with some weight inside.
 Walk backwards for a while.
 The key is to move in as complete a range of motion as you can, loading your body in as many different ways as you can.
 Light loads, heavy loads, big range, different tempos, different intensities.
 Do the things that are comfortable.
 Make sure that the movements of your life are supported.
 But then – the sky’s the limit.
 Find a different kind of fun or a brand new challenge!

 Move.
 Play.
 Explore.
 Adventure.
 Mix it up.
 Do the things that you’re comfortable with, and that support your life – sure!
 But throw in some other stuff too.
 Not only will you renew your enjoyment of physical activity and play, you’ll be improving the likelihood that you’ll be able to move freely and easily into old age.

 How do you mix things up?
 What do you love to do that adds a little variety to your physical conditioning or to your play time?
-Variety is the spice of life – leave a comment below and let us know ways that you’ve found to spice up your physical activity!
+Variety is the spice of life – leave a comment below and let us know ways that you’ve found to spice up your workout routine!